-Criminal Convictions: While undertaking, or during deferment from, the programme
+Criminal Convictions while undertaking, or during deferment from, the programme

-It is mandatory that a student immediately inform the University of Auckland of any criminal charges (other than minor traffic offences) s/he may face and/or be convicted of.
-The manager of the Education Student Centre is the person to contact regarding this.
+Criminal convictions must be declared at the time of enrolment.
+It is also mandatory that a student immediately informs the University of Auckland of any criminal charges (other than minor traffic offences) s/he may face and/or be convicted of during his or her enrolment in the Graduate Diploma in Teaching (Secondary) programme.
+Failure to do so may have implications towards completion of the student's programme and the teacher registration process.